Dave Karofsky: Storylines

 In the first season of Glee, Karofsky appears in five episodes.
 He is a jock and a bully, initially a member of the McKinley High hockey team.
 He is first seen in the episode "Mash-Up", where he slushies football captain Finn Hudson (Cory Monteith).
 He reappears in "Mattress", teamed with football player Azimio (James Earl) and writes on Finn's face with black markers to demonstrate how they will deface the glee club's yearbook photo, which Karofsky does at the end of the episode.
 By "Theatricality" he is on the football team with Azimio and they shove Kurt Hummel (Chris Colfer) and Tina Cohen-Chang (Jenna Ushkowitz) against lockers for wearing Lady Gaga costumes—part of a glee club assignment—around school.

 Karofsky is featured in the first eleven episodes of the second season continuing his bullying ways; in the sixth episode "Never Been Kissed", he especially targets Kurt who is gay.
 After he slams Kurt into a locker, Kurt chases after and confronts him and an increasingly agitated Karofsky abruptly grabs Kurt and kisses him.
 Before Karofsky can initiate a second kiss, a stunned Kurt shoves him away and Karofsky leaves.
-Kurt and his new gay friend Blaine Anderson (Darren Criss) later try to talk to him about being gay and closeted, but he denies that the kiss happened and briefly shoves Kurt and Blaine and soon resumes his bullying.
+Kurt and his new gay friend Blaine Anderson (Darren Criss) later try to talk to him about being gay and closeted, but he denies that the kiss happened and soon resumes his bullying.
 He even threatens to kill Kurt if he tells anyone else about the kiss.
 Kurt's father Burt (Mike O'Malley) finds out about the threat but not the kiss, and at a meeting with Karofsky's father says that Kurt felt threatened.
 Karofsky is soon expelled but is allowed to return by the school board because no physical violence to Kurt had been witnessed.
 Scared, Kurt transfers to Dalton Academy to get away from him.